-Certified to comply with 2020 particulate emission standards.
+Certified to comply with 2020 particulate emission standards using crib wood

 Please read this entire manual before you install and use your new stove.
 Failure to follow instructions may result in property damage, bodily injury, or even death.

 Safety Alert Key: